prusnak/gimp-plugin-gaugan/README.md

 By using this plugin you agree to NVIDIA RESEARCH AI PLAYGROUND TERMS OF USE (terms.txt).

+This plugin only works with 512x512 RGB images.

 ## Installation

 Put the `gaugan.py` script into the GIMP plug-ins folder (create the folder if it does not exist):